Marco weakens, Laura grows stronger as both systems eye the Gulf

 Marco is expected to make landfall on the Louisiana coast late Monday into early Tuesday.
 The storm will likely bring heavy rain, gusty winds and significant storm surge to parts of the gulf coast Monday.

-Tropical Storm Laura is hovering over Cuba on Monday morning, about 175 miles east/southwest of Cayo Largo.
+Tropical Storm Laura was hovering over Cuba on Monday.
 Some land interaction could limit strengthening, but Laura is now expected to make landfall possibly as a Category 2 hurricane close to the same area as Marco.
-Laura has prompted a Tropical Storm Warning for parts of the Florida keys while eastern Cuba and Jamaica are expected to get heavy rain Monday.
+Laura has prompted a Hurricane Watch from Port Bolivar, Texas, to west of Morgan City, Louisiana.

+The storm has killed 11 people in the Caribbean, where it triggered power outages and flooding across the Dominican Republic and Haiti.

-Laura now has maximum sustained winds at 65 miles per hour with gusts up to 75 mph and is moving west-northwest at 21 mph.
+Laura now has maximum sustained winds at 60 miles per hour.
 Most models have Laura making landfall anywhere from Houston to New Orleans.

 Storm Ready 2020: Preparing in a Pandemic